Poutine: Vision-Language-Trajectory Pre-Training and Reinforcement Learning Post-Training Enable Robust End-to-End Autonomous Driving: Results

-\textbf{Results} Figure \ref{fig:fig1} ranks the final test-set submissions to the 2025 Waymo Vision-Based E2E Driving Challenge. \textit{Poutine} leads by a wide margin with an RFS of 7.99, while its pre-RL variant (\textit{Poutine-Base}, 7.91) places second, underlining the value of GRPO post-training.
+Note that while AutoVLA \cite{zhou2025autovla} shares significant overlap with Poutine, it demonstrates a limited improvement (+0.03 RFS) compared to Poutine's substantial gain (+0.46 RFS) relative to the Waymo baseline.
+One possible explanation is that the driving-specific action tokenizer used by AutoVLA limits the ability to leverage world knowledge embedded in the base VLM, compared to directly encoding trajectories in text space. \\\\ \textbf{Ablations.} Several ablations were conducted to assess the various design decisions of Poutine using the WOD-E2E validation set.
 Table \ref{tab:pre-training-results} analyzes pre-training ablations.
-Models that skip VLT pre-training (i.e., the two Qwen baselines) trail all Poutine variants, confirming the necessity of domain-specific pre-training.
+VLMs that skip VLT pre-training (i.e., the two Qwen baselines) trail all Poutine variants, confirming the necessity of domain-specific pre-training.
 Training on CoVLA alone (\textit{Poutine-Base CoVLA}) transfers zero-shot to Waymo with an RFS of 7.74, demonstrating strong cross-domain generalization.
 Removing CoVLA data (\textit{Poutine-Base No-CoVLA}) or the auto-generated captions (\textit{Poutine-Base No Language}) from training degrades performance to 7.95 and 7.94, respectively, showing that both large-scale pre-training and language supervision are beneficial.
 Consistent with prior works \citep{hwang2024emma, sima2024drivelm}, generating CoT at inference (\textit{Poutine-Base CoT}) does not improve over the no-CoT \textit{Poutine-Base} variant.
 Further investigation is required to determine the benefit of CoT for reasoning in long-tail scenarios at inference time.
 The final \textit{Poutine-Base} model achieves an 8.12 RFS, nearly matching the 8.13 RFS attained with the expert WOD-E2E trajectories.

 Figure \ref{fig:rl_covla_vs_no_covla} shows the results of applying GRPO to the models pre-trained with and without CoVLA data for 2,000 steps on 416 of the 479 WOD-E2E preference-labeled validation examples, with the remaining 63 held-out for evaluation purposes.
 Both models clearly benefit from RL post-training; however, the model pre-trained with CoVLA achieves significantly higher RFS, illustrating that large-scale VLT pre-training provides a stronger foundation for subsequent RL optimization.